Coolcate Logo

 Images

-The ethical debate on Parimutuel Betting
+The Ethical Debate on Parimutuel Betting

 History

-How it Works
+How Parimutuel Betting Works

-Types of Pari-Mutuel Bets
+Types of Parimutuel Bets

-It’s certainly worth touching on the different available bets in Pari-Mutuel sports.
+It’s certainly worth touching on the different available bets in Parimutuel sports.
 A straight “Win” is the most common and simplest wager to place.
 Others include:-

-Across the Board – This is classed as a combination bet which is essentially made up of 3 different wagers; standard “win”wager, place wager and a show wager.
+Across the Board – This is classed as a combination bet which is essentially made up of 3 different wagers; standard “win” wager, place wager and a show wager.
 If the applicable selection comes in first, all 3 wagers automatically win.
 But if the applicable selection finishes second, only the place and show wagers win.
 If third, the show wager wins only.

 Any2/Duet – Bet placed on 2 selections, with either finishing within the top 3.